Date: Friday 19 July 2019 - 27 July 2019

 Must be able to pass 2nd Class Swim Qual, see description below.
 For the safety of all do no try to gundeck this requirement.
 You do not need to be a strong swimmer; however you do need to be comfortable in the water.
 Your first pool session will consist of a swimming evaluation.
 This is the most strenuous portion of the entire class.
 The evaluation will be used to determine everyone’s skill level, which will then allow for any course adjustment that may be needed.
 We are most impressed with people who know how to pace themselves.
 The evaluation consists of swimming pool laps, treading water, diving to the bottom of the pool, and an underwater swim.
 After the first session, the pool work is more mentally challenging than physically exerting.
 Humans instinctively hold their breath underwater, which can lead to serious problems while scuba diving.
 The skills taught during this course will break the breath holding instinct and allow you ample time to become familiar with the dive gear.

 We must have these forms completed and uploaded to Magellan to "Approve" your training.
-In addition, payment in the form of a money order in the amount of $400.00 payable to "USNSCC, Fort Custer Training".
+In addition, online payment or payment in the form of a money order in the amount of $400.00 payable to "USNSCC, Fort Custer Training".
 Payment Is mailed to: LCDR Jack Madsen, 5805 N. Brandon Brook Lane, Muncie, IN 47304.

 You will need assistance from your unit to upload the required documents to Magellan.